apache/maven/maven-core-it/README.txt

+Notes:
+- today, 3 sets of integration tests, categorized by their ids (it0xxx, it1xxx, it2xxx).
+  see below for what these groups represent
+- creating a new test:
+ - you can add mojos to the integration-tests plugins/maven-core-it-plugin
+ - add log.txt and target to your it test svn ignore list

+Details:
 -------------------------------------------------------------------------------
 it0000: The simplest of builds.
 We have one application class and one test
         class.
 There are no resources, no source generation, no resource